zsun9/MMB_forecast_application/README.md

 - Raw variables

-  Keep the original names of the raw variables unchanged.
+  If possible, keep the original names of the raw variables unchanged.
+Always use capital letters to define raw variables

 - Observables